 (b) not applied in a manner that would constitute a disguised restriction on trade.

-The obligations under paragraph [JP propose; AU/ASN/NZ/KR/CN/IN oppose: s] (a) [JP propose; AU/ASN/NZ/KR/CN/IN oppose: and (b)] do not apply to procedures provided in multilateral agreements concluded under the auspices of WIPO relating to the acquisition or maintenance of intellectual property rights.
+The obligations under paragraph 1 ] do not apply to procedures provided in multilateral agreements concluded under the auspices of WIPO relating to the acquisition or maintenance of intellectual property rights.

 Article 1.7